-Heating, Air Conditioning, and Refrigeration Mechanics and Installers
+Heating, Air Conditioning, & Refrigeration Mechanics & Installers

-HVAC Mechanic (Heating, Ventilation, Air Conditioning Mechanic),
+HVAC Mechanic (Heating, Ventilation, and Air Conditioning Mechanic),

 Refrigeration Technician (Refrigeration Tech),